Oneflow-Inc/libai/docs/source/tutorials/basics/Evaluation.md

         return copy.deepcopy(self._results)
 ```

-Secondly, import the customized class and set the evaluation in config.
+Secondly, import the customized class and set the evaluation in config:
 ``` Python
 from libai.evaluation.myevaluator import MyEvaluator evaluation=dict(